Lindsay System Scottish Smallpipes v3.5

 About the chanter :

 Developed by Donald WG Lindsay in Scotland between 2006-2018 as a consciously “open source” design, the Lindsay System Chanter is the raison d’etre of Lindstruments.
+Making chanters and pipes is a key part of what we do, but our primary focus continues to be on sharing the design, exploring the instrument musically, and supporting the community that is developing around it.

 About the Lindsay System Scottish Smallpipes :